Reading Time: 5 minutes

 - Do I think about cocaine all the time?

-- Have I stopped spending time and money on other things in order to spend them on doing or obtaining more cocaine?
+- Have I stopped spending time and money on other things to spend them on doing or obtaining more cocaine?

-- Have I ever put myself in a dangerous position in order to get more cocaine?
+- Have I ever put myself in a dangerous position to get more cocaine?

 - Do I only like to hang out with others who do cocaine?